alp1x/um-idcard/README.md

 ### example of use in es_extended server -> main.lua -> line 323 add this

-## ¡Don't remove nathing, you have add, not remove!
+## ¡Don't remove nothing, you have add, not remove!

 Before
 ```lua